Frequently Asked Questions

 How does it work?

-You complete the relevant registration form online, with your name and email address (both required), whether to join our mailing list (optional) and other fields (also optional).
+You complete the relevant registration form on our website (for Special Words Web) or in the app (for other apps), with your name and email address (both required), whether to join our mailing list (optional) and other fields (also optional).
 We then email you a product key, and instructions for confirming your registration.

 Keep a copy of the email somewhere safe.